SAP/crossplane-provider-btp/docs/development/external-name-handling.md

 2. External-name is set, we check its format.
    - If format is not correct (not a valid GUID or not a valid compound key): return error.
 3. Build the Get API Request from the external-name (by either parsing the compound key or using the GUID directly, do not use the spec.forProvider).
-   - If resource is not found, that is a drift, not an error case, we therefore return resourceExist: false to trigger a Create() call.
+   - If resource is not found, that is a drift, not an error case, we therefore return resourceExist: False to trigger a Create() call.
-   - Else, updateObservation and perform needsCreate()/needsUpdate() check as usual.
+   - Else, updateObservation() and perform needsCreate()/needsUpdate() check as usual.
+Set the `externalOberservation.Diff` and set the diff as status and event for the resource.
+This is relevant if the user imports a resource and wants to ensure it doesnt generate any diff (by not setting managment polcy: Update) before having the managed resource fully managed by crossplane.

 #### Create()
-We know that the resource does not exist so we perform the Create API Request and store the necessary GUID or compound key from the API response/spec.ForProvider.
-The case that we don’t have all the necessary information to set the key can not happen because than we would not be able to check the resource for being created.
+We know that the resource does not exist so we perform the Create API Request.
+If the request is sucessful, set the external-name with the necessary GUID or compound key from the API response/spec.ForProvider.
+It might be possible that the API works asynchronous and the final external-name is not available after the request.
+This is a possible szenario but out of scope here.

-If the response is creation failed – resource already exist, we treat it as an error.
-In the next reconcile Observe(), the resource will be shown as resourceExist: true.
+If the response is `creation failed – resource already exist`, we treat it as an error.
+We do NOT set the external-name.
+In the next reconcile Observe(), the resource will be shown as resourceExist: False since the external name is not set and we intend to stay in an error loop.
+The error documents that the resource could not be created because it already exists.
+To resume, the user needs to set the external-name properly.

+If the request fails for any other reason, we will return the error and dont set the external-name.

 #### Update()
-If the diff contains a non-updateable field, we return error without executing the update, staying in an error loop until the user fixes the wrong state.
-This would put the resource into Ready: false, representing the inability to correct the drift.
+Updating non-updateable fields is prevented by using the `kubebuilder:validation:XValidation:rule="self == oldSelf"` annotation to prevent an update to immuteable fields at the API Server.
+Therefore, we dont need to perform further checks in the provider.

 Perform the UPDATE request, return error if it returns error.

 If the external-name is a compound key, update the compound key.
 This is necessary if parts of the compound key were updated.
+This is unlikely to happen but used as a safeguard in case it happens.

 #### Delete()
 If our external resource has a field (written into status by Observe)  indicating it is in deletion state, we return.